Ruben-E/edgeos-ip-blacklist/README.md

 You will also need to create a firewall rule to deny inbound source addresses that match this network-group `Nets4-BlackList`.
 An example using a zone-based firewall might look like:
-1. `set firewall name wan-dmz-4 rule 1 source group network-group Nets4-BlackList`
+1. `set firewall name WAN_IN rule 1 source group network-group Nets4-BlackList`
-2. `set firewall name wan-dmz-4 rule 1 action drop`
+2. `set firewall name WAN_IN rule 1 action drop`
-3. `set firewall name wan-dmz-4 rule 1 protocol all`
+3. `set firewall name WAN_IN rule 1 protocol all`
 4. `set firewall name wan-lan-4 rule 1 source group network-group Nets4-BlackList`
 5. `set firewall name wan-lan-4 rule 1 action drop`
 6. `set firewall name wan-lan-4 rule 1 protocol all`